HapticFinance/docs/content/stakers.md

 ## HAP backed debt

 Debt on the Haptic protocol is backed by HAP tokens.
 Stakers lock HAP as collateral using our user interface and mint a desired amount of tokenized debt asset (TDA).
 TDA is currently backed by a 400% c-ratio.
 This may change in the future, as determined by the community via decentralized governance mechanisms.
 The c-ratio guarantees that the value of the collateral deposited in enough to absorb most price shocks, without incurring in liquidation risk.
-Stakers' debt fluctuates as a result of impermanent loss, as well as other stakers and borrowers' actions.
+Stakers' debt fluctuates as a result of impermanent loss, as well as other stakers' and borrowers' actions.
 When a staker wants to exit their position and withdraw HAP collateral, they must pay back their original debt plus any surplus by burning TDA.

 ## Why staking